Olivine-Labs/Alchemy-Websockets/README.md

 You can download the compiled binary (any cpu) at [alchemyws](https://sourceforge.net/projects/alchemyws/) on SourceForge.

+You can download the client javascript library at [alchemy-websockets-client-library](https://github.com/Olivine-Labs/Alchemy-Websockets-Client-Library)

 Usage
 -------
 After compilation, include the dll as a reference.
 Starting a server is as simple